Culmenus/Teymi5-TV2/verk4/UV4.md

 # UV4
-Elías Bjartur Einarsson (ebe19), 1. nóvember 2021
+Teymi 5, 1. nóvember 2021

 ## How is a policy gradient method different from the action value methods we have discussed so far?
-Policy gradient relies on optimizing parametrized policies with respect to the expected return (long-term cumulative reward) by gradient descent.
+Policy gradient relies on optimizing parameterized policies with respect to the expected return (long-term cumulative reward) by gradient descent.

 The core difference between policy gradient methods and previous, purely value-based methods is that the policy is parametrized rather than implied from the value function.
 This allows for the policy to be updated independent of any estimate of the value function, although a value function may still be used in conjunction with these methods.